 Doncaster Council disposes of household waste collected from Doncaster residents to a new Waste Treatment Facility in Manvers, Rotherham.
-We need to find an efficient and environmentally friendly way to transport our waste.
-For this reason we are proposing a new Waste Transfer Station.
+The Council needed to find an efficient and environmentally friendly way to transport our waste.
+For this reason a new Waste Transfer Station was proposed.

 Waste Transfer Station